 How will I know if I am registered under this new system?

-For any 'non-matched' residents, we will send an invitation to register letter that explains what they need to do.
-It will be straightforward to re-register, the letter will include a registration form or an online registration service.
+'non-matched' residents received letters in August that explains what they need to do.
+The letter included a registration form or an online registration service.
 Both of these registration methods will require the resident to supply their date of birth and National Insurance Number.

 Properties without any registered electors will be sent a Household Enquiry Form to collect the names of any residents.

 If you don't respond to the invite to register letter:

 Two reminder forms will be sent out, followed by a personal visit in the autumn to residents who do not register under the new system.

 If you fail to renew your registration under the new system in 2014 your electoral registration will continue until the 1 December 2015 register is published.
 Non responding electors will then be removed from this register.